– آن ماري ديل كاستيلو تكتب: من الرمان إلى عصير الرمان, Non Online, 10 December 2019.

-The dilemma is, if pomegranates are sold in the supermarkets in the United States and Europe for over three and even four dollars a fruit, why do the pomegranate growers in Morocco experience poverty?
-Part of the answer lays in the fact that for that same piece of fruit, the farmer received 25 cents only.
-One of the reasons for this is, while the farmers are gifted and their pomegranate fruits are of the highest quality, the farmers require the knowledge and the skills to compete in today’s’ markets.
+The dilemma is, if pomegranates are sold in supermarkets in the United States and Europe for over three and even four dollars a fruit, why do the pomegranate growers in Morocco experience poverty?
+Part of the answer lies in the fact that for that same piece of fruit, the farmer received 25 cents only.
+One of the reasons for this is, that while the farmers are gifted and their pomegranate fruits are of the highest quality, the farmers require the knowledge and the skills to compete in today’s markets.
 Inexperience in marketing and finance, and limited exposure to product innovation have greatly stymied the farmers in their efforts to make a good living.

-The farmers over the course of our work decided that they should embark on a program to become more competitive, add value to their harvest and launch an aggressive marketing campaign.
+The farmers over the course of our work decided that they should embark on a program to become more competitive, add value to their harvest, and launch an aggressive marketing campaign.
 Because of these consultations, a modernization project was designed.